Iowa vs. Kent State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 37 combined points per game that these two squads have allowed this season are 17.5 fewer than the 54.5 over/under in this contest.
+- The 37 combined points per game that these two squads have allowed this season are 19.0 fewer than the 56 total in this contest.

-- The average total in Hawkeyes games this season is 45.5, nine points fewer than Saturday's over/under of 54.5 .
+- The average total in Hawkeyes games this season is 45.8, 10.2 points fewer than Saturday's over/under of 56 .

-- The 54.5-point total for this game is 15.3 points below the 69.8 points per game average total in Golden Flashes games this season.
+- In 2021, games involving the Golden Flashes have averaged a total of 68.5 points, 12.5 more than the set over/under in this contest.

 Iowa Stats and Trends

-- Iowa is 3-0 against the spread and 2-0 overall this season when the team puts up more than 25.5 points.
+- When Iowa records more than 25.5 points, it is 2-0 against the spread and 2-0 overall.

-- The Hawkeyes have two giveaways this season, while the Golden Flashes have nine takeaways .
+- The Hawkeyes have turned the ball over two times this season, seven fewer than the Golden Flashes have forced (9).

+- Find the latest spread and moneyline odds for Iowa at SISportsbook.

 Kent State Stats and Trends

-- Kent State has two wins against the spread in two games this year.
+- Kent State has one win against the spread in two games this year.

-- The Golden Flashes have yet to cover the spread this season when underdogs by 22.5 points or more.
+- This year, the Golden Flashes are winless ATS when entering a game as an underdog of 23 points or more.

-- A point total of 72.5 was set for that game, which the teams fell short of.

-- In games that Kent State picks up more than 286 yards, the team is 2-1 against the spread and 1-1 overall.
+- In games that Kent State piles up over 286.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Golden Flashes have two turnovers, five fewer than the Hawkeyes have takeaways (7).
+- This year the Golden Flashes have two turnovers, five fewer than the Hawkeyes have takeaways (7).

 Iowa Top Players

-- Tyler Goodson has taken 19 carries for a team-leading 99 rushing yards (99 yards per game) while scoring one touchdown.
+- Tyler Goodson has run for a team-high 99 yards on 19 attempts (99.0 yards per game) and one touchdown.

-- Nico Ragaini has also added 21 yards on two catches.
-He averages 21 receiving yards per game this year.
+- Nico Ragaini's stat line this year shows two catches for 21 yards.
+He puts up 21.0 receiving yards per game.

-- This season Tyrone Tracy Jr. has caught two passes for 15 yards, averaging 15 receiving yards per game.
+- Luke Lachey has caught one pass for 15 yards, averaging 15.0 yards per game this year.

 Kent State Top Players

-- Dustin Crum has thrown for 89 yards while completing 46.2% of his passes (12-of-26), with zero touchdowns and two interceptions this year (89 yards per game).
-He's also carried the ball 11 times for 60 yards, averaging 60 yards per game.
+- Dustin Crum leads the team with 89 passing yards (89.0 yards per game) and has a 46.2% completion percentage this year (12-of-26) with two interceptions.
+He also has 60 rushing yards on 11 carries, averaging 60.0 yards per game.

-- Xavier Williams has run for a team-high 73 yards on eight attempts (73 yards per game) and zero touchdowns.
+- Xavier Williams has rushed for a team-high 73 yards on eight carries (73.0 yards per game) and zero touchdowns.